 The way the game plays is the player selects the stage; the map loads up its tile-based movement.
 The player character depending on class have different movement spaces, the same with the attack range.
 For now, they are a sword user say, they move four spaces, and an enemy is in front of them they select the attack option, what follows is a battle.

-In the battle the player sees two gauges the enemy gauge and their own gauge when it fills up, they can attack, depending on what action they do, it lowers the gauge by an amount, and they must wait till the action is done plus the wait time The gauge has three sections wait which is the longest, execute which varies depending on the action and turn which is what allows the player to select what to do.
+In the battle the player sees two gauges the enemy gauge and their own gauge when it fills up, they can attack, depending on what action they do, it lowers the gauge by an amount, and they must wait till the action is done plus the wait time.
+The gauge has three sections wait which is the longest, execute which varies depending on the action and turn which is what allows the player to select what to do.
 While this is happening, let us say the player is weak to electricity.
-While the player is selecting their turn action the enemy has selected them for an electric based attack, As the player is waiting for their attack to execute the enemy hits them it does a lot of damage and since they are weak to it, their wait bar goes down.
+While the player is selecting their turn action the enemy has selected them for an electric based attack.
+As the player is waiting for their attack to execute the enemy hits them it does a lot of damage and since they are weak to it, their wait bar goes down.
 Similarly, if the player hits the enemy with a weakness their wait bar goes down as well.

 The Project hopes to find out whether the combination of genres leads to a playable comprehensive user experience.